 They want people who will fit their corporate culture, so they want to know what kind of person you are.
 People hire people they like.
 Your brand helps them assess your fit.

-Personal branding is THE way to stand out above your competition in a tough job market.
+Personal branding is THE way to stand out above your competition in executive job search.

-The following 10 brand assessment and development exercises are based on my Reach training.
-Uncovering and pulling together these components requires digging deep and can be an intense, sometimes painful introspective experience, but ultimately eye-opening, affirming, and energizing.
+The following questions and exercises require digging deep and can be an intense, sometimes painful introspective experience.
+But ultimately you’ll find it eye-opening, affirming, and energizing.

 1. What are your vision and purpose?